env.dev

 How Do You Debug DNS with dig and nslookup?

 dig and nslookup are the primary tools for DNS troubleshooting. dig is preferred on Unix systems because it shows full resolver details.
+If you do not have a terminal handy, the DNS lookup tool runs the same queries from a browser.

 DNS debugging commands